ilrWebServices/union/source/patterns/components/icon/demo/icons.md

 `label_element`: The HTML element for the icon label. (default: `div`)

+`link`: A url/uri that will be added to an `a` tag around the icon and label.

 attributes: An array or Drupal attributes object for things like classes.
 Useful for passing in variant classes. (optional)

 The following variants are available: